KaskMIL/expenses-manager/README.md

 ## Acknowledgments

-- Special aknowledgment to (gregorio Vella)[www.gregoirevella.com], the design of the project is inspired in his work.
+- Special aknowledgment to [gregorio Vella](www.gregoirevella.com), the design of the project is inspired in his work.
 - <a href="https://www.flaticon.com/free-icons/"> - Flaticon</a>

 ## 📝 License